 If the property report does end up highlighting any serious issues or defects that result in you wanting to withdraw from the sale, your Estate Agent may request to see a copy of the report.
 To find out if you should comply with this request, check out our article on the topic here.

 If you are moving homes and require an independent surveyor, our team can provide expert and impartial advice on your best course of action.
-Feel free to call us on 01249 444465 or via email at firstname.lastname@example.org.
+Feel free to speak to us on our website chat tool via email at .